camitr/docs/SourceCode.rst

 bbb-web
 ~~~~~~~

-Its a grail based application,use for scheduling conference, login/logout, retriving and saving data, and uploading the data.bbb-web is stand on the top of Tomcat servlet container.
+Its a grail based application,use for scheduling conference, login/logout, retriving and saving data, and uploading the data.bbb-web is stand on the top of Tomcat servlet container.It  uses the service of redis.

 ** bbb-web uses two convertor **